-The Company has prepared audited consolidated financial statements in accordance with International Financial Reporting Standards as endorsed by the European Union as of and for the year ended 31 December 2019 and for the year ended 31 December 2018.
-The financial statements for 2019 and 2018 have been audited by EY and is incorporated into this Prospectus by reference.
+The Company has prepared audited consolidated financial statements in accordance with International Financial Reporting Standards as endorsed by the European Union as of and for the year ended 31 December 2019 and for the year ended 31 December 2018 and unaudited consolidated financial statements for the first half of 2020.
+The financial statements for 2019 and 2018 have been audited by EY and is incorporated into this Prospectus by reference together with the unaudited financial statements for first half of 2020.